-We asked Dr. Edward Marut, IVF Medical Director at Fertility Centers of Illinois, the 10 most common questions he receives about progesterone supplements:
+We asked Dr. Edward Marut, IVF Medical Director at Fertility Centers of Illinois, the 10 most common questions he hears about progesterone supplements:

 What is progesterone?